acoustep/gdpr-cookie/README.md

 The time in days for the cookie expiry.
 This means the cookie that remembers what the visitor has chosen.
 Cookies *you* set, are unaffected.
 Default is 30 days.

+### cookieName

+The name of the cookie to write to.
+Any characters forbidden in a cookie name (as per the specification) will automatically be removed.
+Default is `"cookieControlPrefs"`.

 ### acceptBtnLabel

 Label for the accept button.
 No html is allowed.
 Default is `"Accept cookies"`.